Medical School Acceptance Rates: How Many Applicants Get In

 Determining school fit is another area where the MSAR becomes your best friend.
 It will provide you with detailed information about demographics, teaching methodologies, campus life, and more, so you can build a reliable picture of how you will fit at the school.

 This requires a great deal of research.
-Utilize the MSAR, but dig deep into the school website and online forums.
+Utilize the MSAR and our Medical School Chance Predictor, but dig deep into the school website and online forums.
 If you’re really interested in a specific program, seek out current students or graduates and ask them about their experience.
 Most medical students will be eager to share their advice and insight.

 You could be one of the most qualified candidates in your year, but if you learn best in small classes or already have a specific specialty in mind, you will fit better in some programs than others.
 Therefore, not securing an interview at a school could have more to do with how the admissions committee believes you will fit within the program and not your ample qualifications.

-While acceptance rates are important to consider, they are far from the only factor that will help you determine if you’ll excel in a specific program.
+While acceptance rates are essential to consider, they are far from the only factor that will help you determine if you’ll excel in a specific program.
+Understanding school mission fit—how well a school’s values, culture, and goals align with your own—can be just as critical.

 Learn How to Decide Which Medical Schools to Apply to (12 Important Factors).